Rapper Arrested For Fraud After Rapping About His Unemployment EDD Scam [Video]

 n the video, which apparently was posted on Sept.
 11, prosecutors say Baines rapped about doing “my swagger for EDD” and getting rich by “go[ing] to the bank with a stack of these” while holding up several envelopes from EDD.
 A second man in the video raps, “you gotta sell cocaine, I just file a claim…”

-In total, the authorities recovered 92 debit cards loaded with $1.2 million, and allegedly the rapper had already spent $704,000.
-Now he’s behind bars because he couldn’t keep his dirty work to himself.
+In total, the authorities recovered 92 debit cards loaded with $1.2 million, and, allegedly, the rapper had already spent $704,000.
+Now, he’s behind bars because he couldn’t keep his dirty work to himself.

 Comments